The study, published in the journal, Animal Feed Science and Technology, was run under the EU funded Feed-a-Gene project.

 “Furthermore, we hypothesized that hull presence would penalize performance variables, due to the potential effects of the increased fibrous content deriving from soy hulls on GIT development and nutrient digestibility.”

-They explained that 4200 kg of soybeans was processed at the OLEAD technology platform in Pessac, France, following the methods detailed by Quinsac et al. (2012) to produce flaked-cooked-pressed SBM with hulls (831 kg), or without hulls (634 kg), and extruded-pressed SBM with hulls (708 kg) or without hulls (718 kg).
-They said the beans were either extruded using single-screw extrusion at 140 °C at around 100 kg/h, or cooked at 150 °C for 3600 s after flaking with contra-rotating smooth cylinders.
+The beans were either extruded using single-screw extrusion at 140 °C at around 100 kg/h, or cooked at 150 °C for 3600 s after flaking with contra-rotating smooth cylinders.
 All beans were then pressed to extract the oil and the quality of the SBMs was determined, they added.

 In summary, the team said the two processing methods use were Extrusion-pressing (E) vs Flaking-pressing-cooking (F) × 2 hulling methods - with hulls (H) vs no hulls (NH).

 On the other hand, they observed hull presence increased ADFI over the starter period, but not over the grower period.
-They also saw that the presence of hulls increased proventriculus, gizzard and jejunum weight, and reduced carcass yield at d28 of age, likely due to the higher fiber content.
+They also saw the presence of hulls increased proventriculus, gizzard and jejunum weight, and reduced carcass yield at d28 of age, likely due to the higher fiber content.

-The method of processing and hulling significantly interacted ADFI and ADG at the end of the starter period, being highest for the E/H treatment, but overall broiler performance was similar between dietary treatments, said the experts.
+The method of processing and hulling significantly interacted ADFI and ADG at the end of the starter period, being highest for the E/H treatment, but overall broiler performance was similar between dietary treatments, reported the experts.

 Small intestinal architecture and DM and CP digestibility were not affected by dietary treatments at either d14 or d28 post hatch, they added.